VWS4LS/vws4ls-bidding-process/README.md

 Flowable: <http://localhost:8081/flowable-ui/>

-The default credentials for FLowable are as follows:
+The default credentials for Flowable are as follows:

     Name: admin
     Password: test